No products in the cart.

 Just a reminder, as people get these mixed up a lot, sound absorption should be used for excess echo in a space such as a restaurant.
 Sound blocking should be used when you need to stop sound from moving between spaces, so if you can hear what the person in the room next to you is doing you’ll need to install soundproofing material.

 The basic rule of thumb for how tall a noise barrier should be is: the height of the barrier should be at least as tall as the line-of-sight between the noise source and the receiver, but add 30 percent!
 Forgetting about the 30 percent is the most common mistake!
 And while the rule of thumb is a helpful but basic guide, if you want to ensure a mistake isn’t made, your best bet is to enlist the help of an expert.

 If you’re currently dealing with noise—honking, loud music, car alarms, traffic, motorcycles, trains, pedestrian noise and anything else that might be creeping its way into your personal space—the good news is, we can help!

-To ensure you get the absolute best results, call TODAY for a FREE over-the-phone consultation!
+To ensure you get the absolute best results, please feel free to call or email us at firstname.lastname@example.org so we can help you pick the right solution.
 One of our soundproofing experts will assist you in diagnosing your issues and offer a solution—the best approach to fix them.